It’s not a bad brush at all, but it’s worth spending more

 A slim handled toothbrush that cleans the teeth well, the Pro 670 is a likeable product.

-However, there are similarly featured and price products that are better value options for most.
+However, there are similarly featured and priced products that are better for most.

 - Additional brush heads in box

 A few extra ££ will get you a better all round brush

 I strongly urge you to opt for the Oral-B Pro 3 3500 over the Pro 670.

 The Pro 3 addresses some of the shortcomings of the 650 and you don’t need to spend a great deal extra either.